Synthesizing efficient circuits for Hamiltonian simulation: Results

 If we define $h_1=(h_{pqrs}\delta_{X_pX_s}\delta_{X_qX_r}-h_{qprs}\delta_{X_pX_r}\delta_{X_qX_s})$, $h_2=(h_{psqr}\delta_{X_pX_r}\delta_{X_qX_s}-h_{spqr}\delta_{X_pX_q}\delta_{X_rX_s})$ and $h_3=(h_{prsq}\delta_{X_pX_q}\delta_{X_rX_s}-h_{prqs}\delta_{X_pX_s}\delta_{X_qX_r}) $, for distinct $p,q,r,s$ then we have the following \cite{2011_WBA}.

 Thus conventionally, the part of the Hamiltonian which can be expressed in the form of Equation \ref{eqn:hpqrs}, are broken down into groups of at most 8 commuting operators that act on the qubits in question.
 Each term is diagonalized by a Clifford circuit and the evolution is performed based on this, with some $R_z$ gates.
 In \cite{2017_RWSWT} the authors diagonalize all 8 terms in the simultaneous eigenbasis and parallelizes all 8 $R_z$ gates.
 This reduces the number of Clifford gates, depth, but comes at the cost of using extra 4 ancillae.
 Excluding the diagonalizing circuits on both sides they use 32 CNOTs and 8 $R_Z$.
 Each diagonalizing circuit uses 3 CNOT and 1 H gate.
 Our goal in this section is to design more efficient quantum circuits for the double excitation terms.
+In Table \ref{tab:totalGate} we have compared the gate costs of the circuit in \cite{2017_RWSWT} with the circuits derived by us in each of the 3 cases considered by us.
 Fermionic SWAP gates \cite{2009_VCL, 2018_KMWetal} can be used to make the orbitals neigboring and hence get rid of the tensor product of Z terms.
 So from here on, we ignore these terms.